Fox Lake station

 Fox Lake is a station on Metra's Milwaukee District North Line in Fox Lake, Illinois.
-The station is located on Nippersink Boulevard at Grand Avenue (IL 132), is 49.5 mi away from Chicago Union Station, the southern terminus of the line, and serves commuters from Fox Lake to Downtown Chicago.
+The station is located on Nippersink Boulevard at Grand Avenue, is 49.5 mi away from Chicago Union Station, the southern terminus of the line, and serves commuters from Fox Lake to Downtown Chicago.
 The station is the northern terminus of the Milwaukee District North Line.
 As of 2018, Fox Lake is the 141st busiest of Metra's 236 non-downtown stations, with an average of 322 weekday boardings.

-As of December 12, 2022, Fox Lake is served by 32 trains (16 in each direction) on weekdays, by 18 trains (nine in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.
+As of February 15, 2024, Fox Lake is served by 32 trains (16 in each direction) on weekdays, by 18 trains (nine in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.
 All Metra trains that serve Fox Lake originate and terminate here.

 Until 1982 commuter trains continued to Walworth, Wisconsin and until the creation of Amtrak in 1971, inter-city trains like the Varsity and the Sioux, both operated by the Milwaukee Road, connected Fox Lake with Janesville, Wisconsin, Madison, Wisconsin, and Rapid City, South Dakota.